20 Lucrative Side Hustles You Can Start Doing Today

-If many of the above options appeal to you, but you’re more of a “big picture” kind of person, you can always set up a consulting service.
-This can cover a wide range of professional areas or skills.
-It’s also an excellent way to make use of abilities you have that you might not be using in your day job.
+If any of the above options appeal to you, but you’re more of a “big picture” kind of person, you can always set up a consulting business.
+This lucrative side hustle can cover a wide range of professional areas and draw on skills you might already have from your day job.

 You’ll want to clearly establish your experience and expertise in the category you’re offering consulting services for.
-You can make use of a platform like Linkedin if you want to present a more professional image.
+It might involve marketing, business development, technology, or sales.

 This is also a situation where your portfolio will likely matter a lot.
-Potential clients will want to know if you have the experience necessary to guide them.
+Potential clients will want to know if you have the experience necessary to guide them in their business practices.

-Keep in mind that to start up a successful consulting gig, you’ll want to put together a clear outline of the agreed-upon work for each client.
-It’s vital to make sure upfront that all parties are on the same page in terms of what the consult will include.
+Keep in mind that to start a successful consulting gig, you’ll want to put together a clear outline of the agreed-upon work for each client.
+All parties must be on the same page regarding what a consult will include.

 14. Become a Freelance Writer

 Freelance writing is an increasingly popular option for a side gig.
-Nearly every website these days has a blog, for SEO purposes if nothing else.
-However, not every site owner is a skilled writer or has the time to research and write posts with sufficient frequency.
+Nearly every website has a blog, but not every site owner is a skilled writer.
+Also, many people might not have the time to research and write posts consistently.

-As an alternative, many business owners outsource these tasks to freelancers.
-Additionally, a number of marketing departments and agencies use freelancers to help out with heavy workloads.
+As a solution, many business owners outsource these tasks to freelancers.
+Additionally, several marketing departments and agencies use freelancers to help with heavy workloads.
 You can reach out to companies like these directly or browse for work on sites such as the ProBlogger Job Board.

-This site should host your portfolio and provide details about rates and contact information to potential customers.
-It will also help position you as an expert in your niche, whether that’s WordPress, tech, travel, fashion, or something else entirely.
+Your website should host your portfolio and provide details about rates and contact information.
+It can position you as an expert in your niche, whether that’s WordPress, tech, travel, fashion, or something else entirely.